dristic/chimera/README.md

-Cosmonaut
+Chimera
 =========

-The Cosmonaut UI is a high performance user interface library for C++ projects.
+The Chimera UI is a high performance user interface library for C++ projects.
 It is targeting projects that utilize the GPU such as simulations and games.
 The aim is to provide a framework that is easy to use and integrate yet delivers the high quality and performance that these applications expect.

 Project Goals:
 - Fast execution speed and rendering performance